Skip to Content

 when --file is set to true

-It will also creates css file for each file having valid aliascss class names at the same location of file with the same filename added with .css extension.
+It will creates css file for each and every file having valid aliascss class names at the same location of current working/processing file with the same filename added with .css extension.

 For example if you have the following structure: